ogame-tbot/TBot/README.md

 TBot supports multi-instance botting.

-*settings.json* handles the configuration of Telegram Bot and the bot instances.
+*settings.json* handles the configuration of Telegram Bot and of the bot instances.

 Each instance should be declared in the *Instances* section.
 A separate settings file is required for each instance.
-An example is provided as *instance_setings.json*
+An example is provided as *instance_settings.json*

 You must use different ports for each instance.
 Instances from the same lobby account can share the same cookies file; If you run instances from different lobby accounts you must use different cookies files.